DigitalFlyDesigns/n8n-hlautomate/README.md

 # n8n-hlautomate

-This repository provides custom nodes and credentials for the [n8n](https://n8n.io/) workflow automation platform, enabling integration with HL Automate, HttpBin, and example services.
+This repository provides custom nodes and credentials for the [n8n](https://n8n.io/) workflow automation platform, enabling integration with HL Automate.

 ## Features
 - **HL Automate Node:** Interact with the HL Automate API for contacts, locations, and users, with dynamic options and credential-based authentication.